circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 Configuration Recipe | Description
 ------------|-----------
-[Deploying Software Changes to Amazon Elastic Container Service (ECS)](#header1) | This section describes how you can deploy changes to the Amazon Elastic Container Service (ECS) using a CircleCI-certified ECS orb.
+[Deploying Software Changes to Amazon Elastic Container Service (ECS)](#deploying-software-changes-to-amazon-ecs) | This section describes how you can deploy changes to the Amazon Elastic Container Service (ECS) using a CircleCI-certified ECS orb.
-[Deploying Software Changes to Google Kubernetes Engine (GKE)](#header2) | This section describes how you can deploy changes to the Google Kubernetes Engine (GKE) using a CircleCI-certified GKE orb.
+[Deploying Software Changes to Google Kubernetes Engine (GKE)](#deploying-software-changes-to-google-kubernetes-engine-gke) | This section describes how you can deploy changes to the Google Kubernetes Engine (GKE) using a CircleCI-certified GKE orb.
-[Using Amazon Elastic Container Service for Kubernetes (Amazon EKS)](#header3) | This section describes how you can use the Amazon ECS service for Kubernetes for Kubernetes-related tasks and operations.
+[Using Amazon Elastic Container Service for Kubernetes (Amazon EKS)](#using-amazon-elastic-container-service-for-kubernetes-amazon-eks) | This section describes how you can use the Amazon ECS service for Kubernetes for Kubernetes-related tasks and operations.
-[Deploying Applications to Heroku](#header4) | This section describes how you can deploy application to the Heroku platform using the CircleCI Heroku orb.
+[Deploying Applications to Heroku](#deploying-applications-to-heroku) | This section describes how you can deploy application to the Heroku platform using the CircleCI Heroku orb.
-[Enabling Custom Slack Notifications in CircleCI Jobs](#header5) | This section describes how you can enable customized Slack notifications in CircleCI jobs.
+[Enabling Custom Slack Notifications in CircleCI Jobs](#enabling-custom-slack-notifications-in-circleci-jobs) | This section describes how you can enable customized Slack notifications in CircleCI jobs.

-## Deploying Software Changes to Amazon ECS {#header1}
+## Deploying Software Changes to Amazon ECS

 The Amazon Elastic Container Service (ECS) is a scalable container orchestration service that enables you to support Docker containers and allows you to run and scale containerized applications on AWS.
 By using Amazon ECS, you will be able to use this service without installing and configuring your own container orchestration software, thereby eliminating the complexity of your deployment and ensuring you have a simple and optimized container deployment on the CircleCI platform.
 Although this documentation enables you to quickly and easily deploy software changes to the Amazon ECS service using CircleCI orbs, if you would like more detailed information about the how Amazon ECS service works, and its underlying components and architecture, please refer to the [Amazon ECS]( https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) documentation.